lifedemons/booktable/README.md

-# Customer Viewer Sample
+# Book a Table Sample
-This is the sample of Clean Architecture in Real Conditions

 This project has been influenced by: